 5. Less clothing

-Wash, wash, wash – ah the life of a mum.
-Thank goodness for spring though, because when it’s warmer everyone doesn’t wear as many layers so there’s way less laundry to tackle.
+Wash, wash, wash – ah, the life of a mum.
+Thank goodness for spring though, because when it’s warmer everyone wears less layers so there’s way less laundry to tackle.
 It’s also super annoying to have to wrangle little kids into all those extra items like vests, socks and jumpers when they’re wriggling and squealing; one more thing to breathe a sigh of relief about.

 6. Lower electricity bills

 Power bills seem to get bigger every year, especially when you have children.
-So when you’re not using as many lights and other electrical things like heaters, your electricity costs can take a welcome dive leaving you more extra cash to spend on things like holidays and fun family outings.
+So when you’re not using as many lights and other electrical items like heaters, your electricity costs can take a welcome dive, leaving you more extra cash to spend on things like holidays and fun family outings.

 When children are sick and it’s freezing outside, the park doesn’t seem very appealing at all – cold gusty gales, damp grass and wet slides, anyone?
 But now the sun’s shining it’s time to head on out for a walk or play in the fresh air.
 The beach is lovely this time of year as it’s not too hot, although you don’t really need to travel anywhere either – children love spending time in the garden being little helpers which will give you a chance to enjoy all those lovely spring blooms, or a cheeky nudie run under the sprinkler is always good for a laugh!

 Night feeds are so much easier when you’re not freezing your teats off, especially if you’re breastfeeding.
 And even if you’re beyond that stage, you might still need to get up when your child is sick or has a night terror, so if it’s a bit warmer it makes it that little bit more bearable.
 There’s also less need for heaters in spring, which is great for improving the air quality (less stuffy and dry) in your bub’s room, meaning they might breathe easier and therefore have a better quality of sleep.